Sybas/Inverter-Data-Logger/README.md

 # Inverter Data Logger
-Inverter Data Logger is a small script for uploading data from a Omnik, Hosola, Goodwe, Solax, Ginlong, Samil, Sofar or Power-One Solar inverter, equipped with a wifi module or connected to a Wi-Fi data logger from [iGEN tech](http://solarmanpv.com/index_en.html), to a database, [Domoticz](http://domoticz.com/) and/or to [PVoutput.org](https://pvoutput.org/).
+Inverter Data Logger is a small script for uploading data from a Hosola Solar inverter, equipped with a wifi module or connected to a Wi-Fi data logger from [iGEN tech](http://solarmanpv.com/index_en.html), to a database, [Domoticz](http://domoticz.com/) and/or to [PVoutput.org](https://pvoutput.org/).